MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/cdn.md

 ### Example

-This example lists all of the CDN profiles
+This example lists all of the CDN profiles.

 ```javascript
 const msRestAzure = require('ms-rest-azure');